Short Bicon Dental Implants Mexico

 - Implants placed elsewhere

-- Payment of Full cost of Treatment with no discounts equal to 10% of the treatment
+- Payment of Full cost of Treatment

 - Patient come back at least once to have their Restoration maintained and checked